 I take an integrative approach, which means I use a wide range of tools, techniques and therapies.
-While friendly and approachable, I am results-oriented as I recognise that you want to make a real and lasting change.
-Depending on your presenting issue(s) and goals for therapy, my aim in an overarching way is that you will learn to become your own therapist.
+While open, non-judgemental and client-led I am also results-oriented, as I recognise that you want to make a real and lasting change.
+Depending on your presenting issue(s) and goals for therapy, my overarching aim is that you will learn to become your own therapist.

 I offer face-to-face or skype counselling as people communicate as much through their body language as they do verbally.

 I am fully CRB checked and a registered member of the BACP.
 I am on a register that has been accredited by the Professional Standards Authority.

 I worked as a volunteer counsellor for Basildon Mind for more than three years.
 While at Mind I trained in the Rewind technique and can work with people with PTSD.

 Advanced Professional Diploma in Psychotherapeutic Counselling (Ad Pro Dip PC) National Counselling Society.

 Diploma in Hypnotherapy and Counselling Skills (Dip Hyp CS) National Hypnotherapy Society.

 Narcissism is often misrepresented in the media: it’s now a throwaway comment used to label people who are seemingly vain and overtly self-assured.
 Articles focus on the ‘grandiosity’, the ‘entitlement’, the inner ‘fantasy life’ of a narcissist as if they all wear those traits on their sleeve.
 In reality it’s nothing to do with vanity or everyday nastiness and callousness and everything to with a particular, Machiavellian way of operating that truly and sometimes very seriously harms another person: for example a mask-wearing covert narcissist would hide all of those classic traits, potentially for years, and only show their malignancy in certain actions and behaviours aimed exclusively at their victim, while all around are oblivious and disbelieving.